wp-plugins/wp-events/readme.txt

 Installation with widget:

 1. Upload the events folder to your wp-content/plugins/ folder.
-1. Activate the plugin and widget from the “plugins” page.
+1. Activate the plugin and widget from the "plugins" page.
-1. Goto Options > Events and configure the plugin where required.
+1. Goto Settings > Events and configure the plugin where required.
-1. You can now go to manage > events to schedule events.
+1. You can now go to Write > Event to schedule events.
+1. Once an event is saved you can manage them from Manage > Events.
 1. Make a donation.
 It’s well appreciated!

 For more instructions and additional information review the [detailed install instructions](http://meandmymac.net/plugins/events/#install).
-Find how to implement Events on pages, without a widget and many more options...
+Find out how to implement Events on pages, without a widget and many more options...

 For upgrading **ALWAYS ALWAYS** review the details on [the plugin page](http://meandmymac.net/plugins/events/#upgrade) !!!!!